AdaCore/learn/books/SPARK_for_the_MISRA_C_Developer/chapters/03_syntactic_guarantees.rst

 Avoiding Complex Loops
 ^^^^^^^^^^^^^^^^^^^^^^

 Similarly to C switches, for-loops in C can become unreadable.
-MISRA-C thus enforces similarly a simpler `well-formed` syntax for for-loops defined in Rule 14.2: `"A for loop shall be well-formed"`.
-The main effect of this simplification is that for-loops in C look like for-loops in SPARK, with a scalar `loop counter` being incremented or decremented.
-Section 8.14 defined precisely what a loop counter is:
+MISRA C thus enforces a simpler `well-formed` syntax for for-loops, defined in Rule 14.2: `"A for loop shall be well-formed"`.
+The main effect of this simplification is that for-loops in C look like for-loops in SPARK (and in Ada), with a `loop counter` that is incremented or decremented at each iteration.
+Section 8.14 defines precisely what a loop counter is:

 #.
 It has a scalar type;
 #.
-Its value varies monotonically on each iteration of a given instance of a loop; and
+Its value varies monotonically on each loop iteration; and
 #.
-It is involved in a decision to exit the loop.
+It is used in a decision to exit the loop.

 In particular, Rule 14.2 forbids any modification of the loop counter inside the loop body.
-Let's look at the example used in MISRA-C:2012 to illustrate this rule:
+Here's the example used in MISRA C:2012 to illustrate this rule:

 .. code-block:: c